CS350C-SP25/hdl-mem-subsystem/README.md

   - yes it does

  ## Extra Credit Features for Grading
  Currently working to integrate all the modules.
 The DIMM and LLC have been fully integrated.
 LLC and L1D should work together integrated if you connect the right signals.
-Karmanyaah is working on converting all modules to be synthesized on Quartus.
+DIMM can be synthesized on quartus.

 ## ACA DMEM Assignment ideology